 Use the diagram on the back to assist in developing your care team list.

 Care Team Worksheet

 Many times, caregivers feel like they are alone in providing care.
 This worksheet is to help draft your care team.
-As the main caregiver, you call the shots, so you are the pitcher (1)!
+Your loved one is the coach – calling the shots.
+As the main caregiver, you are the pitcher (1) in charge of the rest of the team!
 Now think about the people you rely on the most or those on whom you can easily call.
 Those individuals are your infielders.
 (2 – catcher, 3 – first base, 4 – second base, 6 – short stop, 5 – third base).
 Some examples could include close family members, friends or church members.
 Outfielders are those who may live far away or can help only occasionally (7 – left outfielder, 8 – 9 – center outfielders, 10 – right outfielder).
 Some examples could include family members that live out of town, neighbors, your loved one’s primary care physician and community resources.
 Remember, every team has players in reserve, so it’s good to have a list of a few alternates.

 Chang, H. Y., Chiou, C. J., & Chen, N. S. (2010).
 Impact of mental health and caregiver burden on family caregivers’ physical health.
 Archives of Gerontology and Geriatrics, 50, 267-271. doi:10.1016/j.archger.2009.04.006

 National Alliance for Caregiving, & AARP Public Policy Institute.
 (2015).
 Caregiving in the U.S. 2015. http://www.caregiving.org/caregiving2015/

 Whitney A. Bailey